samsmoak/samsmoak/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Ubereats clone
+- 🔭 I’m currently working on ...Uber eats clone
 - 🌱 I’m currently learning ...microservice architecture
 - 👯 I’m looking to collaborate on ...youtube
 - 🤔 I’m looking for help with ...opensource technologies
 - 💬 Ask me about ...frontend and backend technologies
 - 📫 How to reach me: ...twitter
-- 😄 Pronouns: ...He/His
+- 😄 Pronouns: ...he/his
 - ⚡ Fun fact: ...nothing beats a classical music in the morning -->